-For nearly three decades, ALG has been recognized for its unique sensitivity to the special needs of persons with intellectual and developmental disabilities
+For over three decades, ALG has been recognized for its unique sensitivity to the special needs of persons with intellectual and developmental disabilities

 In early 1988, a group of minority professionals from the Capital District, including Maxine George, who would become the Alternative Living Group’s first Executive Director, gathered to discuss options for addressing the unmet needs of lower-income families with intellectual and developmentally disabled members.
 They recognized that, while the existing system for delivering services to individuals with developmental disabilities adequately served the needs of others, the members of lower income families were largely un-met.
 These discussions led to the formation later that year of The Alternative Living Group, Incorporated (ALG) as a non-profit community based organization.
 In its initial mission statement, The Alternative Living Group, Inc., set forth the following goals: